 Swiss safe harbor interest rates

-On 27 January, the Swiss Federal Tax Administration (SFTA) published the latest Circular Letter updating the applicable safe harbor interest rates for intercompany transactions for the fiscal year 2025 (FY25).
+On 29th and 30th January, the Swiss Federal Tax Administration (SFTA) published the latest Circular Letter updating the applicable safe harbor interest rates for intercompany transactions for the fiscal year 2026 (FY26).

 Switzerland (lender) to Related Party (borrower)